By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Let us take a look at the scale of the SERP movement before looking a little deeper at the chatter in the SEO community.

 Unfortunately, the sheer size of the update is not reflected on every tracker.
 Sure, they all indicate something reasonably significant is going on, but not quite to the scale as MozCast.
 Indeed, the Rank Ranger Risk Index shows significant movement and fluctuations from mid-April which coincides with our suspicions that the update may have started around the 24th April, or at least there was some testing being carried out at that time.

 The SERP tracker for Algoroo seems to mirror that of the Rank Ranger Risk Index and again indicates fluctuations from the 24th April.
 Serpmetrics and SERPs show very little activity although on the latter there is a slight movement on the 3rd May.

 What the SEO Community are saying

-Over at Webmasterworld the chatter about an update has been ongoing since the 1st May, but the first report of something major was on the morning of the 3rd May GMT:
+Over at Webmasterworld the chatter about an update has been ongoing since the 1st May, but the first report of something significant was on the morning of the 3rd May GMT: